-#MissUniverse2017 Trends On Twitter As Universe Crowns New Queen, #Philippines #Thailand Among Most Mentioned
+Miss Universe 2017 Trends On Twitter As Universe Crowns New Queen, Philippines, Thailand Among Most Mentioned

-Following the coronation of Miss South Africa Demi-Leigh Nel-Peters as the new Queen of the Universe, hashtag Miss Universe is the number one trend on twitter anew with over 20 million hits as of writing.
+Following the coronation of Miss South Africa, Demi-Leigh Nel-Peters, as the new Miss Universe, #MissUniverse2017 is the number one trend on twitter with over 20 million hits as of writing.

 Among the most tweeted segment of the coronation night was the swimsuit, evening gown, and the interview rounds.
-It was followed by the announcement of the top six contestants.
+It was followed by the announcement of the top five contestants.

-Miss Universe Philippines Rachel Peters, Miss Universe Thailand Maria Poonlertlarp and Miss Universe South Africa Demi-Leigh Nel-Peters were among the most mentioned candidates.
+Miss Universe Philippines Rachel Peters, Miss Universe Thailand Maria Poonlertlarp, and Miss Universe South Africa Demi-Leigh Nel-Peters were among the most mentioned candidates.

-Miss Universe Philippines made it to the Top 16 via wildcard.
-The 2017 edition of the most prestigious beauty pageant in the Universe introduced a different format in selecting the Top 16.
+Miss Universe Philippines made it to the top 16 via wildcard.
+The 2017 edition of the most prestigious beauty pageant in the universe introduced a different format in selecting the top 16.

-This year, four ladies each from subcontinents of Europe, America and Africa, Asia and Pacific composed the Top 16.
-They are joined by four wildcards.
+This year, four ladies each from Europe, America, and Africa, Asia, and Pacific composed the top 16.
+They were joined by four wildcards.

-Miss Thailand, Miss Sri Lanka, Miss Ghana, and Miss South Africa composed the Africa, Asia and Pacific continent.
-Ladies from Spain, Ireland, Croatia and Great Britain moved forward for the Africa and Asia Pacific region.
-Representatives from Colombia, Canada, Brazil and the United States have advanced for the Americas region.
-The wildcards were composed of Jamaica, Venezuela, China and The Philippines.
+Miss Thailand, Miss Sri Lanka, Miss Ghana, and Miss South Africa composed the Africa, Asia, and Pacific regions.
+Ladies from Spain, Ireland, Croatia, and Great Britain moved forward for the Africa and Asia Pacific region.
+Representatives from Colombia, Canada, Brazil, and the United States advanced for the Americas region.
+The wildcards were composed of Jamaica, Venezuela, China, and the Philippines.

 Top Five ❤️ #MissUniverse #THAILAND pic.twitter.com/ZKc9UM4shE